dmd-program/dmd-100/projects/open_design/deliver_open_toy.md

 ![Double Diamond Deliver Phase graphic](/assets/dd-process-deliver-1200px@2x.png)

-# Deliver: Open Toy
+# Deliver: Open Kit

-You will now take photos of the toy kit and make any needed adjustments to the instructions document.
+You will now take photos of the kit assemblies and make any needed adjustments to the instructions document.

 ## Documentation
 ### Photograph documentation